Carolina Mariani - Law LLM

 Join us at the Canterbury campus on Wednesday 15 November from 17:00 - 19:00.
 Open Events are a fantastic way to meet our staff and students, explore our locations and find out how Kent can help you make your ambition count.

-Our Research Students benefit immensely from a vibrant research community, a supportive environment and many opportunities to engage critically with academic research and contemporary issues.
-They are immersed in a research culture which situates legal studies in its historical, social and economic context.
+Our research students benefit immensely from a vibrant research community, a supportive environment and many opportunities to engage critically with academic research and contemporary issues.
+They are immersed in a research culture which situates legal studies in its historical, political, social and economic context.

 Whatever your mode of study, you will be part of an active, supportive and vibrant student community, with excellent dedicated postgraduate facilities, and benefit from cutting-edge legal training taking place on Tuesdays and Wednesdays in person and online.
 You are usually allocated two supervisors, who give guidance about the nature of the research, the standard of work required, and about the relevant literature and sources that should be consulted.
-Students and supervisors meet monthly, ensuring consistent and continuous support during the length of the degree.
+You meet with supervisors monthly, ensuring consistent and continuous support during the length of the degree.

 We welcome applications for research degrees in a wide range of areas.
-We recommend you contact the School informally before applying, and you should accompany your application with a brief (two to four-page) outline of the research project you envisage, your proposed research questions, your intended methodology, an indicative bibliography, and a brief explanation of what your project will add to this literature.
-You are strongly advised to discuss your project informally with an appropriate member of staff (contact details on our website) or with the Director of Postgraduate Research prior to submitting your application.
+You should accompany your application with a proposal of up to 10 pages including an outline of the research project you envisage, your proposed research questions, your intended methodology, an indicative bibliography, and a brief explanation of what your project will add to this literature.
+You are strongly advised to discuss your project with an appropriate member of staff (contact details on our website) or with the Director of Postgraduate Research prior to submitting your application.
 When preparing your proposal, you should read our 'Guide to writing a PhD or LLM by Research proposal.'